-Feature Article: Enron Lands in Japan – Interview
+Cover Story: Enron Lands in Japan

+Feature Interview

 Mr. Joseph Hirl

 [President and CEO, Enron Japan]

 “Electricity Prices will Fall”

 “The Walls of Monopoly will Come Down”

 “Last year in summer, I spoke with the general manager of an electric power company.
 I told him that he is able to use Enron Online free of charge to compare the prices his company pays to trading companies for procurement of raw fuel to see whether the prices are appropriate.
 I suggested that maybe his company should change its procurement strategy if there is a cheaper option.”